eitrheim/Resume-Screening-and-Selection/README.md

 # Resume Screening and Selection
 An Intelligent System to Automate Candidate Selection for Interview
-*By Ann Eitrheim, Michael Mairuo Liu, and Matthew Echols - Supervisor Dr. Utku Pamuksuz*
+> Ann Eitrheim, Michael Mairuo Liu, and Matthew Echols
-University of Chicago, Master of Science in Analytics Capstone Project
+> University of Chicago, Master of Science in Analytics Capstone Project
+> Supervisor Dr. Utku Pamuksuz